 Definition of Sports Concussion

-A sports concussion is defined as a complex pathophysiological process affecting the brain, induced by traumatic biomechanical forces.
+A sports concussion is defined as a traumatic brain injury induced by biomechanical forces.
 Further defined by:

 Education and Compliance

 California AB2127, Cooley (Ed.
 Code 49475), passed January 1, 2015 mandates that all parents/guardians and athletes receive in writing a fact sheet pertaining to concussion signs & symptoms, the danger of returning too soon, and what to do if a concussion is suspected.
 Parents/guardians of all athletes will receive, on an annual basis, a copy of the Diamond Bar High School Concussion Fact Sheet (included in AthleticClearance.com registration).
 Written verification of receiving and reading this form must be returned to the athletic department.
 Athletes will not be allowed to practice, condition, weightlift, or compete in any amount without this form on file in the athletics office.

 Athletes who participate in football, wrestling, basketball, and soccer will be required to complete a concussion awareness program consisting of video lectures to be given by the certified athletic trainer, prior to the start of each season.

 In accordance with CIF Bylaw 22.9.f all coaches shall complete the free NFHS course: Concussion in Sport on an annual basis.

 In the event an athlete suffers a concussion, the following steps will be taken to ensure the highest level of care possible: